 SUE: In addition to very practical help with housing, Mother Nation also offers less tangible support.

-NORINE: We do a dream catcher workshop and in the workshop we ask the participant to put a pony bead on for every milestone in their life…(PICK UP).
-We hang them in a window.
-We hang them in a doorway.
-Wherever we choose to hang them, and that's a symbolic healing tool that we use.
+NORINE: We do a dream catcher workshop, and in the workshop we ask the participant to put a pony bead on for every milestone in their life.
+We hang them in a window, we hang them in a doorway, wherever we choose to hang them, and that's a symbolic healing tool that we use.

 COLLEEN: We’ll come back to Norine Hill, founder of Mother Nation, but first we wanted to delve into some of the reasons why Native women suffer such high rates of abuse...

 COLLEEN: A 2013 report from the National Congress of American Indians found that nearly 40% percent of Native women will be subjected to violence by an intimate partner in their lifetime, more than African-American, White, Hispanic or Asian women.